-Step 2: After assigning names, Go to the master sheet, Type =NY… for inserting the sum value from the New York sheet.
+Step 2: After assigning names, Go to the master sheet, Type =NY… to insert the sum value from the New York sheet.
 You see assigned names as selectable options.
 Select the option.

 As you select the option, the sum of the Total Sale (for New York) value appears in the cell.

 If you repeat the Steps (i.e., Steps 1 and 2) for other cities, you’ll get all the values for respective cities as shown in the following image.